 Formal written notification is made by the Graduate School, usually in February or March.

 Results from a recent GRE general test (within five years) are required.
-You may send self reported scores for the initial evaluation of your application but please send official scores as soon as possible.
-Subject tests may be submitted, but are not required.
+Subject tests are not required but may be submitted.
 MCAT and other related tests for professional schools cannot be substituted for the GRE.
+Details on how to submit your GRE scores in SOPHAS can be found here or on their website.
+Please use Brown SPH SOPHAS- 7765 as the reporting code.

 As with the GRE, the GPA is interpreted in context.
 We look for demonstrated excellence in courses, particularly those related to the proposed field of study.